Through The Fibro Fog

 Shred the chicken with two forks, or a stand mix with the appropriate attachment if you have one (image 2).
 Only shred once cool enough to handle!

-Recipe tip: I suggest cutting your chicken breast into a few pieces before frying in the skillet.
+Recipe tip: I suggest cutting your chicken breast into a few pieces before cooking in the skillet.
 It cuts down on cook time and is easier to shred.

 vegetables in a large pot in front of a brown tiled wall with number three in the corner.